bailesofhey/slisp/README.md

 ## Design Principles

-The following design principles describe how I'd like to see Slisp evolve over the next few years - not what's current possible in it.
+The following design principles describe how I'd like to see Slisp evolve over the next few years - not what's currently possible in it.

 ### A Modern Lisp